 How do cavities form, and what can you do to avoid them?
 We’ll shed light on the answers to these questions and more below.

-Your mouth is chock-full of bacteria.
+Your mouth is full of bacteria.
 It’s just a normal part of life.
-When these bacteria get to a point where they begin destroying areas of your tooth, a dental cary, better known as a cavity, forms.
-A cavity typically starts out on your tooth enamel as a tiny area, but it will eventually eat through your enamel and tooth structure if left untreated.
+When these bacteria get to a point where they begin destroying areas of your tooth, a cavity forms.
+Cavities, also called caries, typically start on your tooth enamel as a tiny spot, but they will eventually eat through your enamel and tooth structure if left untreated.
 Cavities are very common among adolescents aged 12 to 19, with 57% having had a cavity in their permanent teeth.

 Everyone gets plaque on their teeth.
 In fact, more than 80% of American adults suffer from periodontal disease (gum disease) caused by plaque formation.
 Plaque is a sticky substance in which bacteria thrive.
-When your saliva doesn’t wash this plaque away or if you don’t brush it off after you eat, it eats up the sugar from the food you eat.
-This produces acid that can’t be easily washed away by your saliva.
-This acid then begins dissolving the hard tissue of the teeth (minerals that harden your tooth enamel, making it penetrable and creating tiny holes.
+When it’s not removed by saliva or brushing, it begins to eat up the sugar from the food you eat.
+This produces acid that your saliva can’t easily wash away.
+Exposed to acid, it begins dissolving the hard tissue of the teeth (minerals that harden your tooth enamel), making it penetrable and creating tiny holes.

 With time, this acid creates a tiny hole in your enamel.
-Eventually, that whole gets bigger and forms a cavity.
+Eventually, that hole gets bigger and forms a cavity.
 If left untreated, the cavity can extend to the nerve of your tooth and become infected and painful.
-It can even destroy your entire tooth structure, which can require you getting a tooth removed and putting a dental implant in its place.
+It can even destroy your entire tooth structure, requiring you to remove a tooth and have a dental implant put in its place.

 As many as one in four adults in the US have untreated tooth decay.
 But what causes this?
 Certain factors increase your risk of developing tooth decay and cavities.
 These are:

 Eating a Diet That’s High in Sugary Foods